ufs-community/ufs-srweather-app/docs/UsersGuide/source/BackgroundInfo/Components.rst

    * - enkf.x*
      - Runs the Ensemble Kalman Filter.
    * - gen_annual_maxmin_GVF.exe*
-     - Generate maximum and minimum GVF files based on yearly long GVF observations for update_GVF process.
+     - Generates maximum and minimum greenness vegetation fraction (GVF) files based on year-long GVF observations for update_GVF process.
    * - update_GVF.exe*
-     - Update the greenness vegetation fraction (GVF) in the surface file based on the real-time observations files.
+     - Updates the GVF in the surface file based on the real-time observation files.
    * - ref2tten.exe*
-     - Calculate temperature tendency based on the radar reflectivity observation at each grid point.
+     - Calculates temperature tendency based on the radar reflectivity observation at each grid point.
 This temperature tendency can be used by the model during integration as latent heating initialization for ongoing precipitation systems, especially convection.
    * - update_ice.exe*
-     - Replace ice fields in warm start surface files based on the forecast from cold start forecast using the GFS as the initial file.
+     - Replaces ice fields in warm-start surface files based on previous cold-start forecast results using the GFS as the initial file.
    * - process_updatesst.exe*
-     - Update SST field based on the SST analysis from NCEP.
+     - Updates sea surface temperature (SST) field based on the SST analysis from :term:`NCEP`.
    * - check_imssnow_fv3lam.exe*
      - This is a tool used to read snow and ice fields from surface files and check that field.
    * - gen_cs.exe*
-     - NCL scripts to do cross section plotting
+     - NCL scripts to perform cross section plotting
    * - lakesurgery.exe*
-     - Replace the existing lake depth with the GLOBathy bathymetry.
+     - Replaces the existing lake depth with the GLOBathy bathymetry.
 It is designed to work with the HRRR model.
    * - process_imssnow_fv3lam.exe*
-     - Use FV3LAM snow and ice fields based on the snow and ice information from imssnow.
+     - Uses :term:`FV3` :term:`LAM` snow and ice fields based on the snow and ice information from imssnow.
    * - gen_ensmean_recenter.exe*
      - Runs the ensemble mean/recentering calculation for FV3LAM ensemble files.
    * - update_bc.exe*
-     - Adjust 0-h boundary conditions based on the analysis results during data assimilation cycling.
+     - Adjusts 0-h boundary conditions based on the analysis results during data assimilation cycling.
    * - adjust_soiltq.exe*
-     - Use the lowest level temperature and moisture analysis increments to adjust the soil moisture and soil temperature after analysis.
+     - Uses the lowest level temperature and moisture analysis increments to adjust the soil moisture and soil temperature after analysis.
    * - process_NSSL_mosaic.exe*
-     - Process NSSL MRMS radar reflectivity mosaic observations: read 33 level NSSL MRMS radar reflectivity grib2 files and then interpolate the reflectivity horizontally to the ESG grid.
+     - Processes NSSL MRMS radar reflectivity mosaic observations.
+Reads 33 level NSSL MRMS radar reflectivity grib2 files and then interpolates the reflectivity horizontally to the ESG grid.
    * - use_raphrrr_sfc.exe*
-     - Use RAP and HRRR surface fields to replace the surface fields in FV3LAM.
+     - Uses RAP and HRRR surface fields to replace the surface fields in FV3LAM.
 This is only used for starting the RRFS surface cycling.
    * - process_Lightning.exe*
-     - Processes lightning data: read NLDN NetCDF observation files and map the lightning observations into FV3LAM ESG grid.
+     - Processes lightning data.
+Reads NLDN NetCDF observation files and maps the lightning observations into the FV3LAM ESG grid.
    * - process_larccld.exe*
-     - Process NASA Langley cloud top product: reads the cloud top pressure, temperature, etc and maps them to the ESG grid.
+     - Processes NASA Langley cloud top product.
+Reads the cloud top pressure, temperature, etc. and maps them to the ESG grid.
    * - process_metarcld.exe*
-     - Process METAR ceilometers cloud observations: reads the cloud base and coverage observations from PrepBUFR and distributes the cloud observations/weather/visibility observations to the ESG grid.
+     - Processes METAR ceilometers cloud observations.
+Reads the cloud base and coverage observations from PrepBUFR and distributes the cloud observations/weather/visibility observations to the ESG grid.
    * - fv3lam_nonvarcldana.exe*
      - Runs the non-variational cloud and precipitable hydrometeor analysis based on the METAR cloud observations, satellite retrieved cloud top products, and radar reflectivity.